ocaml/dune/MIGRATION.md

 ===============================

 Dune was initially called Jbuilder.
-Up to mid-2018, the package was still called `jbuilder` and it was only installing a `jbuilder` binary.
+Up to mid-2018, the package was still called `jbuilder` which only installed a `jbuilder` binary.
 This document explain how the migration to Dune will happen.

 Timeline
 --------